midhunhk/lib-aeapps/README.md

 Naming
 ======
 The name ae represents **Artistik Expressionz**.
 My apps follow the package structure "com.ae.apps.[appname]".

+The library [codenames](https://github.com/midhunhk/ae-apps-library/wiki/Codenames) are based on fruits.
+The latest release code name is **Damson**.

+Damson is a kind of plum.
+Originally, the fruit comes from the Mediterranean.
+The Damson is generally less sweet than other kinds of plum and is used in jams, jellies, and liqueurs.

 Contents
 ========
-The following contents are available as part of this library.
+The following components are available as part of this library as of now.

+* Activities
   * Base Activity for Donations (Google Play In-App Billing v3)
-* Base Activity for Toolbar
+  * Base Activity for ToolbarActivity
+* Database
   * DataBaseHelper
   * CopiedDataBaseHelper for using a database file from app's assets folder
+* Managers
   * Contact Manager for accessing Android's Contacts API
   * SMS Manager for accessing Android's SMS API
-* Utility methods
+* Utility Components
   * SimpleGraphView draws a pie chart
   * RoundedImageView shows an image inside a Circle

 Implementation
 ==============